KeenDevTeam/nodejs-sysinfo-health/nodejs/README.md

-# NodeJS module (TypeScript)
+# Health service

-Try to describe your module briefly here.
-This is the first part that takes the user's attention.
+This module provides some information about your service.

 [![NPM version][npm-image]][npm-url]
 [![NPM downloads][downloads-image]][downloads-url]